Honoring World Breastfeeding Week (Tips for Improving Your Supply)

-If you’ve chosen to formula-feed your baby—or do a combination of nursing / pumping and formula—rest assured you’ve made the right decision for you and your little one.
+If you’ve chosen to formula-feed your baby—or do a combination of nursing/pumping and formula—rest assured you’ve made the right decision for you and your little one.
 All mothers, at some point, make a choice about whether to breastfeed or formula-feed their infant.
 Marital status, education, age, culture, and circumstances all affect this decision.
 At the end of the day, you have to do what is most optimal for you and your family.

 Shortly following the newborn stage, my son stopped cluster feeding.
 Nursing sessions also became more efficient.
 In the beginning, I mostly fed on demand, but I implemented a tighter schedule around three months.
-I opted for a combination of nursing and pumping (we started giving him a bottle of pumped milk once he was about one month old).
+I opted for a combination of nursing and pumping (we started giving him a bottle of pumped milk once he was about six weeks old).
 As a whole, my entire breastfeeding experience was beautiful and humbling.
 That said, I wound up with three rounds of mastitis during my nursing journey.
 If you know, you know.
 I needed antibiotics for one round but these helped the other times.

 Just like adults, babies require certain nutrients to thrive.
 That said, it’s pretty easy to provide those nutrients!
 Particularly, once you learn what they are.
-In the beginning, babies get all the nutrients they need from breast milk and / or formula.
+In the beginning, babies get all the nutrients they need from breast milk and/or formula.
 And, these liquids will continue to be your baby’s main source of nutrition through the first 12 months.
 Gradually, you’ll serve more and more nutrients in the form of solids.
 When the time comes, here are signs your baby is ready for solids!

 In honor of World Breastfeeding Week, it’s worth mentioning that while approximately 83% of U.S. infants are breastfed at birth, only 25% are still exclusively nursed by the time they’re six months old.
 More on that here.
 Sure, that decrease isn’t terribly surprising, but much of it is a symptom of unequal access to breastfeeding support, combined with persistent racial and ethnic disparities in breastfeeding.
 This, in part, was one of the reasons I went back to school to support postpartum women!
 From one mama to another, we have to do better.
 We can do better.